Let’s compare a white paper to a dessert soufflé.

 Done right, a soufflé is an extraordinary dessert that gets people talking.

-But making a great soufflé takes skills, the right ingredients and an oven in tip-top shape.
+But making a great soufflé takes the right ingredients, the right recipe, and an oven and soufflé pan in tip-top shape.

-If you’re missing one of these factors, your soufflé will fall flat.
+If you’re missing one of these, your soufflé will fall flat.

-By the same token, publishing a great white paper takes skills, the right sponsor and reviewers, and a smooth process.
+By the same token, publishing a great white paper takes the right team, the right process, and the right resources.

 If you’re missing anything, your white paper will likely fall flat.

-At That White Paper Guy, we recently analyzed 300 of our own white paper projects going back to 1997.
+At That White Paper Guy, I recently analyzed 300 of my white paper projects going back to 1997.

-Those papers were challenged by flaws in the editorial content, design, or the publishing process.
+Those papers were challenged by flaws in the editorial content, design, or publishing process.